This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 scenarioparameter to specify a load type for the cluster.
 The default value of this parameter ishtap.Component configuration

-Parameter Description OCP Express administrator password The logon password of the administrator account of OCP Express.
-You can click Randomly generated to generate a random password or enter a custom password.
-The password must meet the following complexity requirements: - It must be 8 to 32 characters in length.
+Parameter Description Grafana Password The login password of the Grafana administrator account.
+You can click Randomly generated to let obd generate a random string, or you can set a custom password.
+When you set a custom password, it must meet the following requirements: - It must be 8 to 32 characters long.

-- It must contain two characters of each of the following four types: digits (0 to 9), uppercase letters (A to Z), lowercase letters (a to z), and special characters.
-Supported special characters are
+- It must contain at least two of the following four types of characters: digits (0~9), uppercase letters (A~Z), lowercase letters (a~z), and special characters (

-If multiple nodes are configured in the obconfigserver Node section on the Node Configuration page, you must enable More Configurations and specify the
+If multiple nodes are configured in obconfigserver node of Node configuration, you must configure

-Click Next to go to the Pre-check page.
+After all parameters are configured, click Next Step to go to the Pre-check page.

 On the Pre-check page, confirm all the configuration information.
 If any information is incorrect, you can click Previous Step to modify the information.
 After you confirm that all the information is correct, click Pre-check.